dormicha/gensis/README.md

 each ec2 has diffrenet user data that you can see in dat1 & data2 they based on apache web server that comes up straight when the machines goes up , i also added an Security group and ELB so when you refesh the page it will shows the other site in other ec2 .

+the file that we work with :

+1.Main.tf
+2.SG.tf
+3.Var.tf
+4.ELB.tf

 How to use the code ?